 Stems are gray, brown, or black; downy when young; and smoother and grooved when older.
 Ends of the vine die back a few feet during winter.
 Wood is soft or pithy and light brown with grayish-brown bark that has narrow grooves or ridges.
 The bark often peels into strips.

-Aristolochia is a host plant to larvae of pipevine swallowtail butterflies.
+Aristolochia is a host plant to the larvae of pipevine swallowtail butterflies.

 Medicinal, Edible, and Other Uses:

 The sap of plants in the birthwort genus is yellowish and tastes bitter.
 Bruised plant parts emit an unpleasant odor similar to that of turpentine.
 Some species have been studied for their chemical compounds’ abilities to fight cancer; however, these same compounds also have carcinogenic properties.